The New York State Board of Law Examiners ,Corporate Plaza, Building 3 – 254 Washington Avenue Extension Albany, NY 12203-5195

 Waiver Petition and Cure.
 The Board has no authority to waive any of the requirements of the Court Rules, such power being vested solely in the Court itself.
 Should you wish to petition the Court, under 22 NYCRR § 520.14, for a waiver of strict compliance with Court Rule 520.3 and for an order admitting you to the examination, your verified petition, in duplicate, should be addressed to the Clerk of the Court, Court of Appeals Hall, 20 Eagle Street, Albany, NY 12207.
 Should you have any questions concerning the petition process, you should visit the “Frequently Asked Questions” section of the Court’s website at http://www.courts.state.ny.us/ctapps/admattrnyfaq.htm.

-Applicants who have not satisfied the two-credit Professional Responsibility course requirement may, in lieu of petitioning the Court of Appeals for a waiver, make take a two-credit professional responsibility course on a non-degree basis at an ABA approved law school in the United States, either in a classroom course or via distance education (provided that the student has not already exceeded the 15 credit limit of distance education credits).
+Applicants who have not satisfied the two-credit Professional Responsibility course requirement may, in lieu of petitioning the Court of Appeals for a waiver take a two-credit professional responsibility course on a non-degree basis at an ABA approved law school in the United States, either in a classroom course or via distance education (provided that the student has not already exceeded the 15 credit limit of distance education credits).

 Top of Page